Enforcement and Compliance, International Trade Administration, Department of Commerce.

-On October 15, 2019, the Department of Commerce (Commerce) initiated a countervailing duty (CVD) investigation of imports of certain glass containers (glass containers) from the People's Republic of China.
+On October 15, 2019, the Department of Commerce (Commerce) initiated a less-than-fair-value (LTFV) investigation of imports of certain glass containers (glass containers) from the People's Republic of China.

 Postponement of Preliminary Determination

-On November 19, 2019, the petitioner submitted a timely request that Commerce postpone the preliminary CVD determination.
+submitted a timely request that Commerce postpone the preliminary determination in this LTFV investigation.